luxus/colorful-times-nvim/README.md

-From 09:00 to 16:45: tokyonight theme with light background From 16:45 to 21:45: catppuccin theme with default background From 21:45 to 00:00: default theme with dark background The initial timer will be set to check the current time and set the color scheme for the current timeframe.
+From 09:00 to 16:45: tokyonight theme with light background From 16:45 to 21:45: catppuccin theme with default background From 21:45 to 00:00: default theme with dark background

+The initial timer will be set to check the current time and set the color scheme for the current timeframe.
 A timer will be set for each timeframe to change the color scheme when that timeframe is reached.
 If you change the colorscheme or background by hand, no more timers will be set.

-## Manual control

-If you want to stop the timer, you can call `require("colorful-times").stop_timer()`.

-If you want to restart the timer, you can call `require("colorful-times").restart_timer()`.
-This will stop the current timer and set up a new one based on the current time and the specified timeframes.
+Note that changing the color scheme or background by hand will also stop the current timer.

+### Example 2: Working Hours

+The following timer will be set:

+From 09:00 to 17:00: everforest theme with light background

+The initial timer will be set to check the current time and set the color scheme for the current timeframe.
+A timer will be set for the timeframe to change the color scheme when that timeframe is reached.
+If you change the colorscheme or background by hand, no more timers will be set.
+Note that changing the color scheme or background by hand will also stop the current timer.

+### How does it work?

+the plugin builds a table of defined timeframes and fill the gaps with default_bg and default_theme. if there are overlapping timeframes the next start_time will win. so every second of the day is covered every timeframes will be run one by one and the table `timeframes_in_minutes` will be checked for the next timeframe and setup a timer u can pause by running the toggle_timer()